PufferFinance/PufferPool/docs/PufferProtocol.md

 function extendCommitment(bytes32 moduleName, uint256 validatorIndex, uint256 numberOfMonths) external payable
 ```

-Allows NoOps to pay additional smoothing commitments in order to be able to continue running their validator nodes for additional time
+Allows NoOps to pay additional smoothing commitments in order to be able to continue running their validators for additional time

 *Effects*:
 * Extends NoOp's allowed time to operate this valdiator by the specified number of months